data-catering/data-caterer-docs/docs/docs/validation/upstream-data-source-validation.md

 - leftanti, left_anti, anti
 - cross

-In the example below, we do an `anti` join by column `account_id` and check if there are no records.
+In the example below, we do an `anti` join by field `account_id` and check if there are no records.
 This essentially checks that all `account_id`'s from `my_second_json` exist in `my_first_json`.
 The second validation also does something similar but does an `outer` join (by default) and checks that the joined dataset has 30 records.